ForNeVeR/praefectus/Readme.md

 $ dotnet test --configuration Release
 ```

+Some of the unit tests use [Approvals.Net verification library][approvals.net].
+If you update part of the code that requires changing of the test data
+(`*.approved.txt`), you may use the `scripts/Approve-All.ps1` script.

 To execute integration tests for the distribution ready for publishing, set the
 `PRAEFECTUS_TEST_EXECUTABLE` environment variable to the absolute path to the
 executable for testing, and then run the following command in the terminal: